tasmota/docs/docs/Securing-your-IoT-from-hacking.md

 sudo /etc/init.d/mosquitto restart
 ```

-If this is running we switch the Mosquitto to secure communication on Port 8883 and disable all insecure options.
+If this is running, we switch the Mosquitto to secure communication on Port 8883 and disable all insecure options.

 /etc/mosquitto/conf.d/user.conf
 ```